 Ramon McKenzie gave his heart to Noah, only to have Noah up and leave him.
 For over two years there has been no word from Noah…but now he’s back.
-He'll do everything he can to have Ramon's forgiveness, and to claim his heart, but this time, for forever.
+Noah will do everything he can to have Ramon’s forgiveness.

 But where does that leave Sylvia?
-Not only is she the personal assistant to Michael and Sebastian McKenzie, but she’s also the woman Ramon has been taking around town, on and off since Noah left.
+Not only is she the personal assistant to Michael and Sebastian McKenzie, but she’s also the woman Ramon has been taking around town.

 Nothing is straightforward in the lives of the McKenzie Brothers, and Ramon McKenzie’s life is no exception.

 This is book 5 in the McKenzie Brothers series and can be read as a standalone.

 Please note that this is an M/M romance with explicit scenes.

 Pacing back and forth in the hotel room, where I’m supposed to meet the contact Eric set up, is grating on my damn nerves.
 The security at the Lexington site constantly plagues my mind and it’s only further aggravated by my confusion about Sylvia.
 What the fuck am I doing with her?
 And if that isn’t enough, I can’t stop thinking about Noah, which is annoying as hell.

 Sylvia is pushing for a lot more than I can give her right now, and I should give it to her.
 I mean, she’s the one that’s been here for the last two years but Noah hasn’t been and no one, including me, has heard from him since he left.
 One day, my birthday to be exact, everything was fine, and the next he’d disappeared.
 No explanation or hint of where he was going.
 Not for me…not for his sister, Carla, who is now married to my brother Sebastian.